-Geek on the top is all about success stories of Geeks who are working hard to chase their goals and are inspiration for other geeks.
+Geek on the top is all about success stories of Geeks who are working hard to chase their goals and are inspirations for other geeks.

-Aditya’s story is motivating as he has risen from nowhere to scoring some decent rankings in various programming contests with his will and hard work.
-This Manipal University’s undergraduate is continuously working to follow his dreams and not planning to look back any more.
+Aditya’s story is motivating as he has risen from nowhere to scoring some descent rankings in various programming contests with his will and hard work.
+This Manipal University undergraduate is continuously working to follow his dreams and not planning to look back anymore.

 How did it all start?
 What made you land into the world of programming?

 It all started in the first semester of my college itself,a day before my Engineering Graphics(E.G.) Exam, it was also the Annual Day of MIT Manipal and I went to attend the event.
 I was dissatisfied with myself, my academics wasn’t going well, my extra curricular were almost zero and I wasn’t doing anything productive with my time.
 I was lost in my thoughts when I observed a senior sit next to me holding a trophy , I told him about the difference in my imagined and my current college life and how I wasn’t doing anything productive with my time.
 It was the first time I was introduced to online learning and competitive coding by him.
 I went to hostel and right away googled “competitive coding”.
 I found the concept of competitive coding really interesting, it provided a platform to compete people from all around the globe,coding in different languages at the comfort of your very own room.
 Since then I spent most of my time doing competitive coding only.

 What subjects you think are most important in the curriculum?